 2017 Call for Proposals

 The CMLH is pleased to announce its 2017 Call for Proposals.
 This is an internal call for CMU faculty only.
 Full details are available in the following documents:

 - Intent to Propose — due Monday, September 18.

 - Proposal Template — final submissions due Monday, October 30.

 Fourteen graduate students have been awarded one-year fellowships by UPMC Enterprises through the Center for Machine Learning and Health, beginning in fall 2017.
 Each fellowship provides full support for one year for a student who is pursuing cutting-edge research that advances digital health, broadly defined.
 Check out our Fellows page to read more about the new recipients.

 From bench to bedside, the CMLH funds projects that strive to bridge the gap between research and practice.
 All funded work at CMLH will have a clear line of sight to commercial application.
 Although many CMLH projects will involve data analytics and machine learning, our approach is technology agnostic.
 We welcome proposals that involve human-computer interaction, language technologies, information systems, computer graphics, computer vision, artificial intelligence, robotics, electrical engineering, economics, psychology, sociology, public policy, business administration, law, design, and any other disciplines that apply to healthcare.

-Funding is available at two levels.
-Awards for early-stage research projects are typically in the $200K–$400K range.
-Significantly larger awards are available for multiyear, follow-on projects that have demonstrated clear commercial potential.
+Funding is available at two levels — awards for early-stage research projects and multiyear awards for follow-on projects that have demonstrated clear commercial potential.

 In addition to offering funding, CMLH provides support for funded projects in the form of datasets, access to patients and doctors for empirical validation of new concepts, and entrepreneurial mentorship.